dhwanipatel14/Multiplayer-dice-game/README.md

 # Multiplayer-dice-game
 Created two versions of Dice game.
-First using coordination of pipes, signals adn fifos in system programming and second one using socket programming.
+First using coordination of pipes, signals and fifos in system programming and second one using socket programming.